 Consumers are being forced to reduce spend on everything but the essentials, which is why we have created a series of webinars to help you out during these difficult times.
 Visit this page to know more about the topics we have discussed with our panelists and learn all the tips experts of the industry gave based on their experiences.

-We have also recommended to change your business to a value first strategy, we discussed how should the pricing strategy change and why you should offer a new free membership package to attract new potential members.
+We have also recommended changing your business to a value-first strategy, we discussed how should the pricing strategy change and why you should offer a new free membership package to attract new potential members.
 But you’re still a business, right?
 And businesses need money coming in the door to keep the lights on.

 So how do you go from offering free packages to keeping the lights on?
 And what do you include in a free package that it offers values to members but doesn’t require any of your time?
 How can you survive the coronavirus recession by giving your services away for free?

 In this article we will discuss how to build your packages in such a way that freemium doesn’t require any time from, you but still offers unique value to clients and encourages them to upgrade their packages.

 Skip ahead to